eclipse-tractusx/traceability-foss/docs/user-guide.md

 <br>

-By clicking on "Add to Queue" the quality type change will be added to the list of Queued Quality Investigation that pending distribuition to suppliers.
+By clicking on "Add to Queue" the quality type change will be added to the list of Queued Quality Investigation that pending distribution to suppliers.
 Only after being distributed to suppliers will the Quality investigation request be effectively sent.

 <img src="images/PC_OtherParts-QI03.png" height="60%" width="60%"/>

 <br>

-To go to the Queued Quality Alerts list, click on the link in the yellow banner on the botton of the screen or navigate through the left-side navigation.
+To go to the Queued Quality Alerts list, click on the link in the yellow banner at the bottom of the screen or navigate through the left-side navigation.

 <img src="images/PC_OtherParts-QI04.png" height="60%" width="60%"/>